 Data Science Salaries by Experience

 How much does a data scientist earn on average?
-According to Glassdoor, the average base pay for data scientists in the U.S. is $117,212 a year.
-The confidence in the estimate is very high, as it is calculated based on a sample of 18,000 salaries.
+According to Glassdoor, the average base pay for data scientists in the U.S. is $146,422 a year.
+The confidence in the estimate is high.

 However, the average salary of a data scientist changes with the level of experience.
-As reported by PayScale, if you are an aspiring data scientist looking for your first job in the field, you can expect on average a salary of $85,000.
-Data scientists with 1-4 years of experience, on the other hand, can expect a total compensation of $96,000, while 5-9 years of experience means an average salary of around $111,000.
-The pay only improves with seniority.
+As reported by PayScale, if you are an aspiring data scientist looking for your first job in the field, you can expect on average a salary of $87,000.
+Data scientists with 1-4 years of experience, on the other hand, can expect a total compensation of $98,000, while 5-9 years of experience means an average salary of around $113,000.
+These averages have increased by around $2,000 per year since we last collated this data in 2022.
+Plus, the pay only improves with seniority.
 For example, the mean salary for data scientists with more than 20 years of experience can reach $136,000 a year.

 These estimates are in line with the findings of the O’Reilly 2021 Data/AI Salary Survey, which estimates that the average change in compensation over the last three years in the data science/AI field is $9,252, which corresponded to an annual increase of 2.25%.